Fast computation of isomorphisms of hyperelliptic curves and explicit Galois descent: Isomorphisms between forms and hyperelliptic curves

 \subsubsection{Hyperelliptic curves of genus $2$ and $3$}

-The covariant approach requires a covariant with at least three distinct roots, and hence may fail in special cases, which we can specify for small genera.
-We give some details on the more difficult of the two cases which is the genus $3$ case.
-This problem is naturally stratified by the possible automorphism groups of the curve, which we give in Figure \ref{tab:auto}, together with normal models and inclusion relations between the strata.
+The covariant approach requires a covariant with at least three distinct roots, and hence it may fail in special cases, which we can specify for small genera.
+We give some details on the more difficult of the two cases: the genus-$3$ case.
+This problem is naturally stratified by the possible automorphism groups of the curve; we list these automorphism groups, together with normal models and inclusion relations between the strata, in Figures~\ref{tab:auto} and~\ref{tab:auto2}.
 We assume here that $p=0$ or $p>7$.

-The moduli space of hyperelliptic curves of genus $3$ is of dimension $5$ and can be explicitly described using the Shioda invariants $J_2$, $J_3$, $\ldots$, $J_{10}$ constructed in \cite{shioda67}.
-These invariants were used to speed up the calculations leading to the proof of the following proposition, which shows that the locus where the covariant method fails is of codimension $4$ in the full moduli space.\footnote{We refer to \url{http://iml.univ-mrs.fr/~ritzenth/programme/explicit-descent/isocovgenus3.zip} for the \textsc{magma} parts of our proofs till the end of this section.}
+The moduli space of hyperelliptic curves of genus $3$ is $5$-dimensional, and can be explicitly described using the Shioda invariants $J_2, J_3, \ldots, J_{10}$ constructed in \cite{\shioda}.
+These invariants were used to speed up the calculations leading to the proof of the following proposition, which shows that the locus where the covariant method fails is of codimension $4$ in the full moduli space.
+(The Magma parts of this proof, and of other proofs in this section, may be found at the URL listed in the Introduction.)